The adventures of JOHN STORM and the SOLAR NAVIGATOR (A STEALTH V)

 The Golden Skull by Jameson Hunter

-HOME | BIOLOGY | BOOKS | FILMS | GEOGRAPHY | HISTORY | INDEX | INVESTORS | MUSIC | NEWS | SOLAR BOATS | SPORT
+HOME | BIOLOGY | BOOKS | GEOGRAPHY | HISTORY | INDEX | MONEY | SPORT

-PLOT SUMMARY
+PLOT SUMMARY HISTORY

 In 1716 the veteran mercenary, English Teach (Blackbeard) was declared a pirate again, having once been pardoned.
 He was famous for his thick black beard and fearsome features which terrified sailors when they were being boarded.
 He lay in wait for ships plying passage to the east coast of the American colonies, then caught in a trap he mercilessly sacked those ships for their cargoes rich in gold, jewels and other artifacts.

 Teach soon amassed a fortune in treasure aboard the Queen Anne's Revenge, a 40 cannon French built merchant ship, stashing his booty secretly in the Caribbean Islands.
 Then on the 22nd of November 1718 a British naval taskforce led by Lieutenant Robert Maynard captured and beheaded the troublesome pirate after a bloody battle, but his treasure trove was never found save for a paltry £2,200 worth of sugar, cocoa and cotton.
-When it was known that he had plundered royal transports and acquired many chests full of the rarest gemstones: diamonds, rubies, sapphires and emeralds.
+It was though known that he had plundered royal transports and acquired many chests full of the rarest gemstones: diamonds, rubies, sapphires and emeralds.
 The US and UK governors were baffled - but they'd killed the only man who could tell them where his fortune was hidden.

 The Golden Skull, a John Storm adventure by Jameson Hunter Blackbeard the Pirate's Treasure Island by Jameson Hunter